Learn about our updated discounting tools:

-- In the Vend app - this is great for sales with a few products
+- On the iPad app - this is also great for sales with few products.

 - Import a CSV spreadsheet - this is great for sales with a large amount of products

-- Replicate an existing price book - this helps you to run custom pricing for a number of stores, or different groups.
+- Duplicate an existing price book - this helps you to run custom pricing for a number of stores, or different groups.